 Last month, one of its founders, Dr. Arturo Casadevall from Johns Hopkins University, told Medical News Today that close to 12,000 COVID-19 patients in the U.S. had already received the treatment.

-However, he was concerned that patients were not getting the therapy early enough because it is currently only approved for cases that are serious or life threatening.
+However, he was concerned that patients were not getting the therapy early enough because it is currently only

 An infusion of antibodies against the virus to enhance the body’s immune response may be more effective earlier in the illness.